Citigroup asks to spend $1.2 billion on stock buybacks

-NEW YORK Citigroup Inc (C.N) said on Thursday it has asked the Federal Reserve for permission to spend $1.2 billion to buy back its own stock through next March, but had not asked to raise its quarterly dividend.
+NEW YORK Citigroup Inc (C.N) said on Thursday it has asked the Federal Reserve for permission to spend $1.2 billion (798.8 million pounds) to buy back its own stock through next March, but had not asked to raise its quarterly dividend.

 The company announced the moves after the Federal Reserve released results of its stress test of bank capital, which showed Citigroup scoring better than a year ago.